stoic-edu/mealpal-v2-strathmore-ai--2-/README.md

 # Meal Buddy x Mealpal

-A mobile-first cafeteria ordering app for Strathmore University.
+A web-first cafeteria ordering app for Strathmore University with a mobile-featured interface in development.
 Order ahead, pay with M-Pesa, and skip the queue.

 ## Getting started